MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-authentication-user-credential.md

 ## Troubleshoot UsernamePasswordCredential

-When you use `UsernamePasswordCredential`, you may optionally try/catch for `ClientAuthenticationException`.
+When you use `UsernamePasswordCredential`, you can optionally try/catch for `ClientAuthenticationException`.
 The following table shows the errors that this exception indicates, and methods of mitigation:

 | Error code    | Issue                                        | Mitigation                                                                                     |
 |---------------|----------------------------------------------|------------------------------------------------------------------------------------------------|